kwildeDev/fe-scene-locally/README.md

 ## Technical Stack

 This app utilises Node.js, PostgreSQL, Express for the Backend, and React, Axios, TypeScript, Chakra UI, React Form Hook and Zod for the Frontend.

-## Build Status and Errors

-The build process encountered significant TypeScript errors that prevented the application from building and/or functioning correctly.
-The following critical errors were present:

-* **Module Resolution Errors:** The project could not find the following modules: `https://esm.sh/@supabase/supabase-js`, `vite`, `@vitejs/plugin-react`.
-This indicates potential configuration issues with module imports or missing dependencies.
-* **Property Access Errors:** Errors occurred when trying to access properties on objects (e.g., `user` in `Header.tsx`, `end_datetime` in `IndividualEvent.tsx`), suggesting these properties might be undefined or the object types are incorrect.
-* **Type Mismatches:** Multiple type assignment and argument passing errors (e.g., `TS2322`, `TS2345`) indicate inconsistencies in how data types are being used throughout the application, particularly in form handling and data fetching.
-* **Routing Errors:** An error in `routesConfig.ts` suggests potential issues with how the `SubcategoryList` component is being rendered by the router.

-**Due to the severe time constraint of the submission deadline, these critical errors could not be resolved.** The deployed application (if a build was successful enough to deploy) is likely to be non-functional or have significant issues.

 ## Known Issues and Limitations